PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **What is it?**

-[DataShare](https://datashare.ed.ac.uk/) is a University managed service for hosting data so it is publicly available at the end of a link.
+[DataShare](https://datashare.ed.ac.uk/) is a University-managed service for hosting data so it is publicly available at the end of a link.
 Currently, you can host shareable files up to 20Gb through the interface (or up to 100Gb by emailing them).
 It is like an in-house equivalent to hosting data on the Open Science Framework, or similar 3rd-party data repositories.
 You will be prompted to provide information about the dataset including links to any publications where it is used but many are optional.
 After you upload a central collection curation team will double check everything looks good before the link goes live.

 **The good**